 Each May, Open Sky students and staff migrate to the higher elevations of nearby mountains.
 Situated at 7,600 ft. elevation, our base camp lies adjacent to beautiful mountain landscapes in all directions.
 The natural environment features extensive wooded areas and tree cover, which help provide shade and keep students cool during warm summer days.
 In addition, the high elevation means our course area is generally mild and cooler.
 Generally, summer course area temperatures will average in the range of 70–80°F during the day and 40–50°F at night.

-Even when temperatures feel comfortable, Open Sky employs preferred practice safety procedures by monitoring weather continuously during the summer months.
+Even when temperatures feel comfortable, Open Sky monitors weather during the summer months.
 Forecasts are monitored around the clock and are provided by phone or radio to field guides in each group when changes are anticipated.
-Students do not hike or leave basecamp if temperatures are above 90 °F. If severe weather is forecasted, field guides are are informed and adjustments to each team’s itineraries are made accordingly.
+Students do not hike or leave basecamp if temperatures are above 90 °F. If severe weather is forecasted, field guides are informed and adjustments to each team’s itineraries are made accordingly.

 Here at Open Sky, we utilize a hybrid base camp-wilderness model year-round.
 This means that students spend several days each week at our high country base camp during the summer.
-One advantage of the hybrid model is that our base camp was designed with specific summer safety-related features in mind.
+One advantage of the hybrid model is that our base camp was designed with specific summer safety and risk management features in mind.

 Each team’s base campsite is furnished with large rainproof tarps.
-These industrial style tarps protect students by offering shade and weather protection to ensure basic physical safety.
+These industrial style tarps protect students by offering shade and weather protection.
 These structures also provide a central location in which daily therapeutic activities such as cooking, meals, and groups can continue regardless of weather.
 In addition, each Open Sky student receives a personal tarp and expert instruction to construct individual shelters for use during journaling and personal reflection time.
 Finally, individual shower and toilet stalls have been installed at all base campsites to allow each student additional privacy and access to personal hygiene without compromising supervision.

-Other warm weather-related wilderness therapy safety topics integrated into the summer training curriculum for our field instructors include, but are not limited to:
+Some of the other warm weather-related wilderness therapy topics integrated into the summer training curriculum for field guides include:

 Around mid-summer, the high country typically receives a brief “rainy season” in which afternoon showers or storms become more frequent.

-With naturally occurring weather events like thunderstorms, we prepare our staff with preemptive training about summer weather-related safety issues.
-Field guides learn to recognize weather patterns, identify safe terrain, and employ specific safety policies in the event of a lightning storm.
+With naturally occurring weather events like thunderstorms, staff are prepared with preemptive training about summer weather-related patterns.
+Field guides learn to recognize weather patterns, identify appropriate terrain, and employ effective risk management practices in the event of a lightning storm.
 Weather forecasts are regularly communicated and guides are able to take that information into account when planning their team’s itinerary.

 At Open Sky, prevention is key.
 With weather forecasts regularly communicated to staff in the field, guides are able to take action early by adjusting their team’s itinerary to maximize safety when storms are predicted.